Skip to main content

 Check endpoint reachability, TLS configuration, and whether your handler is returning non-2xx responses.

 Duplicate delivery is expected under at-least-once semantics.
-Deduplicate using a stable payload-derived key.
+Deduplicate using the webhook event id.

 Sort or reconcile events using timestamp instead of arrival order.